ceesvandegriend/hmst/website/content/post/20211112-tryhackme.md

 I know all the cool kids use [**Kali Linux**](https://www.kali.org/), but [**Debian**](https://www.debian.org/) is my trusted distribution sinds [Debian 2.2 (Potato)](https://www.debian.org/releases/potato/) in 2000.

+I prefer to install my own software, so I know exactly what is installed.
+I konw this is the hard way, but I like it...